MaJinWakeUp/spatial-content/README.md

 ***

 ## Setup
-* [Library yael][1]: Most functions are already contained in folder `utils`.
+* [Library yael][1]: Most functions are already contained in folder `/utils`.
 Other functions needed could be found in this library.

 ## Step by step
 1. Detect boxes using [YOLOv3][2] (not include).